chewlabSB2/denovo_editors/README.md

 nano RFdiffusion_run1.sh
 ```
 To view the example RFdiffusion bash script, refer to the example folder.
-Edit and save the bash script according to your requirements in your scratch directory.
+Edit and save the bash script according to your requirements in your denovo_editors directory.
 To submit the job:
 ```bash
 sbatch Rfdiffusion_run1.sh
 ```